TwoDigits/flywaydemo/presentation/presentation.md

 ## What are the benefits

 * Reproducible db state
-* Know the version your db is in
+* Know the version of your schema
 * Quick and easy setup of new environments
 * Supports zero-downtime updates
+* Application maintains DB schema state

 ----